nunoOliveiraqwe/merkleTree/readme.md

             hashes.forEach(h -> finalMd.update(h.array));
             return new ByteArray(md5.digest());
         });

-        // TODO: Use the 'refTree' for conflict identification or any other purpose.
     }

-    // Define the MerkleTree class (if not already defined) with necessary methods and constructors
-    // ...

 }
 ```

-In this example, we've created a simple `HashableImpl` class that implements `Comparable` and `Hashable`, and a `ByteArray` class to hold the hash values.
-The `MerkleTree` is created using the provided list of `HashableImpl` objects, and a custom hash function that uses MD5 for demonstration purposes.
-You can replace the hash function with any other hashing algorithm as per your requirements.

-## Contributing

-Contributions to this project are welcome!
-If you have any improvements, bug fixes, or new features to propose, please follow these steps:

-1. Fork the repository.

-2. Create a new branch with a descriptive name related to your changes.

-3. Make your modifications and commit them with clear commit messages.

-4. Push your branch to your forked repository.

-5. Create a pull request to the original repository, explaining your changes and why they should be included.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-I would like to acknowledge the creators of Cassandra and other Merkle tree implementations for inspiring this project.
-Their work laid the foundation for my implementation.

-If you find this project useful, please consider giving it a star on GitHub to show your support!